bkdev98/upload.innoteq.vn/readme.md

 > Simple image upload server using CRA, Express, Sharp and S3, deployed on Heroku.

+> It can also used as a template for react-express type apps, with authentication and ant-design configured.

 ### File structure

 - /client: React project using [create-react-app](https://github.com/facebook/create-react-app).